pacificpelican/fowl-five-module/readme.md

 `import getFowlFiveIndexV1 from "fowlfive";`

-- Then the formula can be calcuating by creating objects for each crypto and using them as arguments to the function getFowlFiveIndexV1:
+- Then the formula can be calcuated by creating objects for each crypto and using them as arguments to the function getFowlFiveIndexV1:

   `let btc = new cryptoCur("Bitcoin", 8867, 150689347341);`